aaron-lane/k6-tfe-test/README.md

   ./script.js
 ```

-The number of virtual users (VUs), iterations, and duration can all be
+The number of virtual users (VUs), iterations, and maximum duration of
-adjusted via the k6 command-line interface.
+time can all be adjusted via the k6 command-line interface.